Truvada Side Effects Facts

 Lactic Acidosis

-Though rare, some patients who used the ingredients in Truvada alone or in combination with other antiretrovirals have experienced lactic acidosis — a buildup of acid in the blood — and severe hepatomegaly with steatosis, or enlarged liver.
+Though rare, some patients who used Truvada alone or in combination with other antiretrovirals have experienced lactic acidosis — a buildup of acid in the blood — and severe hepatomegaly with steatosis, which involves an enlarged liver.
 Some of these were fatal.

-In one case reported in National Journal of Medical Research by Chirag M. Chhatwani and colleagues, a 50-year-old man with HIV switched to tenofovir, lamivudine, and efavirenz.
+In one case reported in the National Journal of Medical Research, a 50-year-old man with HIV switched to tenofovir, lamivudine and efavirenz.
 After three days on this combination, he experienced nausea, vomiting, upper abdominal pain and breathlessness.

 Doctors diagnosed him with lactic acidosis and hepatitis induced by tenofovir.
-He improved after stopping the drug.
+He improved after he stopped taking tenofovir.

 It can also affect people with HBV.
-In the case reported by Dr. Tae Yang Jung and colleagues in the journal Medicine, a 59-year-old man with HBV developed lactic acidosis after ten days on TDF.
+In a case published in the journal Medicine, a 59-year-old man with HBV developed lactic acidosis after ten days on TDF.
 Despite stopping TDF and starting hemodialysis, the patient died.

 Please seek the advice of a medical professional before making health care decisions.